frederic-perez/AmE-dictionary/data/dictionary.md

 __brittle<sup>2</sup>__ _n_ Caramelized sugar cooled in thin sheets. _Clean the peanut brittle out of your mouth._
 __broach__ _v_ (broached) :six::hammer: _To broach a conversation._ _He broached the subject._
 __broad daylight__ _A sniper who prays on victims in broad daylight._
-__broad__ _The nine S&P 500 stocks with the greatest exposure to Europe didn't fall apart but still did worse than the broad market._ (vs abroad)
+__broad__ _The nine S&P 500 stocks with the greatest exposure to Europe didn’t fall apart but still did worse than the broad market._ (vs abroad)
 __broadsided__
 __brocade__
 __broccoli__ _n_